kashishsh/angular-training/src/http-services.md

 - We should never call http services in our automated tests.
 - We should always create a service and it will be responsible for interacting with backend.

+- We encounter two types of error in http service calls:
+  1. Unexpected errors:
+    - Server is offline
+    - Network is down
+    - Unhandled exceptions